sinarhen/GameStore/README.md

 # Game store
-This simple web application was built using Mongo, Express, React, Node
+This web application was built using Mongo, Express, React, Node

 ## Frontend

 Frontend was built with React and TypeScript

-## Website Review

 ### Landing page